Wilto/hire.wil.to/_src/posts/first.md

 The screen’s aspect ratio gives me a little more vertical space, and I’m not mad about it.
 Presumably this thing is a lot faster, but honestly, I’ll never have the throttle open far enough to know.

 All told, the biggest “good” I can cite is that I don’t find myself missing anything about my MBP’s hardware, and that’s a high bar to clear.
-The trackpad and keyboard feel good, after the _tremendous_ psychic damage of rebuilding my muscle memory.
+The trackpad and keyboard feel good once I got past the _tremendous_ psychic damage of rebuilding twenty years’ worth of muscle memory.

 ### The bad